eyeling

 Equal facts up to renaming of Skolem IDs are treated as duplicates and are not re-added.

-Rule-producing rules (meta-rules)
+Rule-producing rules aka meta-rules

 eyeling understands the log:implies / log:impliedBy idiom.